 - Deep creativity and an ability to use data to uncover potential opportunities for growth and innovation across an organization.

-- Ability to think analytically and critically, including translating ideas and insights into real-world research projects with specific and measurable outcomes of value to managers, policy makers and the public.
+- Ability to think analytically and critically, including translating ideas and insights into real-world applications and learnings to the benefit of NCOA customers.

 - Proven experience in leading cross-organizational projects, preferably in a nonprofit organization.

 - Exceptional writing skills necessary to draft evaluation components of proposals.

 - Demonstrated ability to quickly absorb and become articulate about NCOA’s programs to complement the expertise of other team members.